My encounters with Michael’s world

 One, the anime series Alfred J Quack which had an episode dedicated to Michael; through a character and adventure called Michael Duckson.
 Nice tribute that I adored for it displayed Michael‘s skills in wowing fans with his music and dance.

 Two, the short film Thriller, which a classmate brought to our music lesson in third grade.
-A clip that impressed me with the werewolf transformation, though we didn’t see the whole video as one of the teachers in the room stopped the VCR.
-I don’t know if her reason was if the film’s fright factor worried her, or because the show was in English and the school had a pain-in-the-ass francophone policy that they had to respect.
+A clip that impressed me with the werewolf transformation, though we didn’t see the whole video as the school bell told us our lesson was over.
 However, I saw a portion of Thriller at the Pointe-Claire swimming pool and the audience adored it.
 But it would be years later when I would watch the whole film; which I loved for its musical creativity and visual direction.

 Three, a classmate did an expose on the singer for a school lesson and his presentation of Michael’s life was accurate and excellent.
 Non-tabloid, it focused on the music, the singer’s career, and his origins in a respectful way.